university-of-york/faculty-dev-actions/readme.md

       - uses: university-of-york/faculty-dev-actions/bundle-update@v1
         with:
           checkout-key: ${{ secrets.BUNDLE_UPDATE_SSH_PRIVATE_KEY }}
+          container: "true"
 ```

-## bundle-update-dev-container
+## bundle-update-dev

-Run `bundle update --group test development` _in a container_ against a repository and _auto-merge_ the pull request with any changes.
+Run `bundle update --group development test` against a repository and _auto-merge_ the pull request with any changes.

-This action assumes the container already has `bundler` installed.

 ### Inputs

 * `checkout-key`: the SSH key to use to check out the repository.
   Details of setting up this key can be found in [the wiki](https://wiki.york.ac.uk/display/ittechdocs/Faculty+Dev%3A+New+Github+Repository).
+* `container` _(optional)_: Run in a container with ruby already initialised.
-* `github-token`: the token used in the workflow to allow the PR to be updated and auto-merged
+* `github-token`: the token used in the workflow to allow the PR to be updated and auto-merged.
+* `working-directory`: the working directory where Gemfile can be found.
+Defaults to the repository root.

 ### Example